-- 1. OPERATORS In some locations it may be common practice for an equipment operator to perform a task where there is a potential incident energy of $\leq 1.2$ cal/cm.
+- 1. OPERATORS In some locations, it may be common practice for an equipment operator to perform a task where there is a potential incident energy of ≤ 1.2 cal/cm2.
 (This is referred to as PPE Level 0.).
 To perform this task with the appropriate PPE level of 0, there are several options: - a.
-Option 1 The operator is normally dressed in safety glasses, heavy-duty leather shoes, short-sleeve cotton shirt, and pants (such as denim cotton blue jeans).
+Option 1 The operator is normally dressed in safety glasses, heavy-duty leather shoes, a short-sleeved cotton shirt, and pants (such as denim cotton blue jeans).
 To reach a PPE level of 0, he/she would put on an appropriate cotton jacket, hearing protection (ear canal inserts), and leather gloves.
 (All underwear is to be cotton with no synthetic materials.) - b.
-Option 2 The operator is normally dressed in a PPE level of 0 which includes safety glasses, heavy-duty leather shoes, long-sleeve cotton shirt, pants (such as denim cotton blue jeans), and hearing protection (ear canal inserts).
+Option 2 The operator is normally dressed in a PPE level of 0, which includes safety glasses, heavy-duty leather shoes, a long-sleeve cotton shirt, pants (such as denim cotton blue jeans), and hearing protection (ear canal inserts).
 To reach a PPE level of 0, he/she would put on leather gloves.
-(All underwear is to be cotton with no synthetic materials.) - ELECTRICIANS Electricians need to be prepared to perform tasks with PPE Levels of 0 (≤ 1.2 cal/cm), 2 (≤ 8 cal/cm), and 4 (≤ 40 cal/cm).
+(All underwear is to be cotton with no synthetic materials.) - 2.
+ELECTRICIANS Electricians need to be prepared to perform tasks with PPE Levels of 0 (≤ 1.2 cal/cm2), 2 (≤ 8 cal/cm2), and 4 (≤ 40 cal/cm2).
 Clothing strategies could include the following: - a.
-Option 1 The electrician is normally dressed in safety glasses, short-sleeve cotton shirt, pants (such as denim cotton blue jeans), and leather shoes.
+Option 1 The electrician is normally dressed in safety glasses, a short-sleeved cotton shirt, pants (such as denim cotton blue jeans), and leather shoes.
 (All underwear is to be cotton with no synthetic materials.) - i.
-To perform tasks which are a PPE Level 0, he/she would put on - an appropriate cotton jacket, - hearing protection (ear canal inserts), and - heavy-duty leather gloves as needed.
+To perform tasks that are a PPE Level 0, he/she would put on - an appropriate cotton jacket, - hearing protection (ear canal inserts), and - heavy-duty leather gloves as needed.